TOWARDS LAB-FREE TUBERCULOSIS DIAGNOSIS

 August 2011 – Although most cases of TB are curable, tuberculosis causes around 2 million deaths each year, in part due to late or missed diagnosis.
 The control and ultimate elimination of this disease, therefore, still rests on prompt diagnosis and therapeutic intervention to reduce ongoing transmission.
 Improving the performance of diagnostics and their availability is therefore key to reducing global morbidity and mortality from TB and thus achieving the Millennium Development Goals.

 Despite some progress in recent years, simple diagnostics for community-based diagnosis of TB in resource-poor settings are lacking, and funding remains inadequate.
 Whilst HIV diagnosis has been greatly assisted by the development of robust point-of-care (POC) or lab-free diagnostics suitable for field use, the diagnosis of TB remains clinically challenging and logistically difficult in resource-poor settings.
 The limitations of existing diagnostics result in diagnostic delays that contribute to late or missed diagnoses, with serious consequences for disease progression and TB transmission, thus fueling the epidemic.
 Delayed diagnosis is also often the cause of loss to follow-up or defaulting from care, a major problem in TB health-care delivery.
-It is estimated that 60% of those who require assessment for TB present in local/rural health-care facilities (known as Level 3 health centres), where implementing complex diagnostics is not necessarily feasible.
+It is estimated that 60 percent of those who require assessment for TB present in local/rural health-care facilities (known as Level 3 health centers), where implementing complex diagnostics is not necessarily feasible.
 Such facilities may have no electricity, no running water, and limited or no laboratory facilities.
 The ideal TB diagnostic is therefore a POC test that allows patients to be diagnosed and receive appropriate care within hours of undergoing TB testing.

 The aim of the report is to: